microsoft/onnxruntime/docs/execution-providers/Vitis-AI-ExecutionProvider.md

 **4. Run the ResNet50 example:**

-- Leverage the scripts in the `Examples\resnet50_python` folder to test your installation.
+- Leverage the scripts in the `quicktest` folder to test your installation.

 ## Build